kuzzleio/documentation/src/api/1/controller-memory-storage/sinterstore/index.md

 {{{since "1.0.0"}}}

-Compute the intersection of the provided sets of unique values, and store the result in a destination key.
+Computes the intersection of the provided sets of unique values, and stores the result in a destination key.

 If the destination key already exists, it is overwritten.